jessicastow/jessicastow/README.md

 👋 Hi there, I’m Jess!

-👩‍🔬 I am a science graduate from the University of Cape Town & Stellenbosch University.
+👩‍🔬 I am a science (BScHons) graduate from the University of Cape Town & Stellenbosch University.

 👀 I’m interested in: data science and biology.